TaygaHoshi/tt-project/Lists/List of Spells - Witchcraft.md

 **Cost:** 4 energy
 **Range:** Self
 **Radius:** 5 meters
-**Duration:** (5 + ARC/4) rounds
+**Duration:** (5 + ARC/2) rounds
 **Effect**
 	You generate a large and stationary raincloud above you, and it starts to rain immediately.
-All creatures below this cloud are soaked every round unless they have cover from rain.
+All creatures ending their turns below this cloud are soaked unless they have cover from rain.
 	Alternatively, you can choose to cast a wider and longer version of this spell.
 This requires 1 hour of uninterrupted casting.
 In this case, this raincloud lasts for 5 hours and affects a 50 meter radius area.
 	This spell can only be used outside or interiors with sufficient space.